tahanifayez/TASK-Express-IntroToExpress/README.md

 Test your endpoints using Postman.

 1. Send a valid product ID through the URL.
 It should delete the product and return a `204` status.
 2. Send a non-valid product ID through the URL.
-It should return a `404` status and a message.
+It should return a message.
 3. Then test the product list endpoint, it should return your products without the product you deleted successfully.